cblanchdev/BlazorAuth/README.md

 # BlazorAuth
 BlazorAuth is an authentication library that works on pages using InteractiveSerer rendering.
-BlazorAuth uses the SignInManager and UserManager from IdentityFramework for authentication as well as Blazored/SessionStorage and Blazored/LocalStorage to maintain session state.
+BlazorAuth uses the SignInManager and UserManager from IdentityFramework for authentication as well as ProtectedSessionStorage and ProtectedLocalStorage to maintain session state.

 ## Installation
 Register BlazorAuth in the Program.cs file.
 You can specify Session or Local storage.
 Session storage is the default value.